VasudevanS1906/Fine-Tuning-Roberta-Model-for-detecting-AI-generated-text-in-College-Admission-Essays/README.md

 # Conclusion

-In this project, we’ve developed a robust solution for Digitizing health records.
+In this project, we’ve developed a robust solution for detecting AI-generated text in college admission essays.
 The model, a beacon of performance, awaits those go into the beautiful world of Python.

 .